Roewe Clever

-The Roewe Clever or SAIC Clever (科莱威) is an all-electric car that is manufactured by the Chinese manufacturer SAIC Motor.
+The Roewe Clever (科莱威) is a battery electric city car produced by SAIC Motor under the Roewe brand.

 Overview

-The Clever was launched in March 2020 as an electric city car aiming to replace the Roewe E50 with a 27kWh battery and a NEDC range of 260km.
-In November 2012, SAIC Motor introduced the production version of the Roewe E50, a four seater supermini sized hatchback for the market in China.
+The Clever was launched in March 2020 as an electric city car aiming to replace the Roewe E50 with a 27kWh battery and a NEDC range of 260 km.
+In November 2012, SAIC Motor introduced the production version of the Roewe E50, a four-seater supermini sized hatchback for the market in China.

 The Clever has a front positioned 37 kW and 100Nm motor with a 27 kWh battery pack that delivers a range of 260 km and a top speed of up to 100 km/h.

 In 2020, the Clever electric car had single trim with pricing starting at CN¥59,999 after available government incentives.